Black Directors: Sarbanes-Oxley and Hidden Board Independence

 Date Written: July 1, 2018

-Keywords: board independence, board composition, gray director, corporate governance
+Keywords: board independence, board composition, black director, corporate governance

 JEL Classification: G34, G38, K22